fable-network/wardrobe/src/components/Dropdown/Dropdown.md

 </Dropdown>
 ```

-Dropdown panel is limited to 75% to the device height
+Dropdown panel height is limited to 320px by default:

 ```jsx
 const largeList = [];